Associate Professor, English

 Irvine, CA 92697

-Old and Middle English literature; medieval Latin; Piers Plowman; medieval religious culture; women’s writing; medieval philosophy; animals in literature; new formalism
+Old and Middle English literature; medieval Latin; Piers Plowman; medieval religious culture; gender studies, including medieval women’s writing; ecocriticism and environmental humanities; new formalism; cognitive approaches to literature

 Anne Middleton Book Prize for 2015-16 (2019)